labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step2.md

 ## Understanding Cooperative Inheritance

-Notice the use of `super().method()` in our mixins.
-This is called "cooperative inheritance" - each class in the inheritance chain cooperates by properly calling the next class's method.
-This allows a chain of classes to each add their own behavior.
+Notice that in our mixin classes, we use `super().method()`.
+This is called "cooperative inheritance".
+In cooperative inheritance, each class in the inheritance chain works together.
+When a class calls `super().method()`, it's asking the next class in the chain to perform its part of the task.
+This way, a chain of classes can each add their own behavior to the overall process.

-The order of inheritance is critical.
-When we define `class PortfolioFormatter(ColumnFormatMixin, TextTableFormatter)`, Python looks for methods first in `ColumnFormatMixin`, then in `TextTableFormatter`.
-When `super().row()` is called in the mixin, it refers to `TextTableFormatter.row()`.
+The order of inheritance is very important.
+When we define `class PortfolioFormatter(ColumnFormatMixin, TextTableFormatter)`, Python looks for methods first in `ColumnFormatMixin`, and then in `TextTableFormatter`.
+So, when `super().row()` is called in the `ColumnFormatMixin`, it refers to `TextTableFormatter.row()`.

-We can even combine both mixins:
+We can even combine both mixins.
+Run the following code:

 ```python
 python3 -c "